columbia-digital-literacy/lessons-learned-2/User Stories How-To.md

-How to write effective User Stories

 A User Story is an effective way to convey a desired feature of a product.
-It should be written in the Connextra format , which is as follows:
+It should be written in the Connextra format, which is as follows:
 * As a "role":
 * I want "feature":
 * So that "benefit":

-So, for example, for a purchasing manager that is looking to build an online interface / ordering system with his suppliers, he might specify:
+So, for example, a purchasing manager that is looking to build an online interface / ordering system with his suppliers might specify:
-* As a (role): purchasing manager
+* As a (role) purchasing manager
-* I want (feature): tracking and reporting functionality
+* I want (feature) tracking and reporting functionality
-* So that (benefit): I can see orders in process and understand my past purchasing behavior
+* So that (benefit) I can see orders in process and understand my past purchasing behavior

-A collection of stories of a similar topic (could be "reporting" above) is called an Epic.
+A collection of stories of a similar topic (i.e. could be "reporting" above) is called an Epic.
 When needing to break down an Epic (and for stories in general), follow the INVEST framework, which is as follows:
 * Independent: stories should be independent from each other
 * Negotiable: follow the 3 C's; Card (user story on a sticky note), Conversation (sit with developers and chat about feature), and Confirmation (ask how developer is going to test the feature)
 * Valuable: is there a benefit to the end-user?